utkusen/eda2/README.md

 **Abandoned**

 This project is abandoned due to magic ransomware incident.
+More info: http://www.utkusen.com/blog/project-eda2-is-abandoned-due-to-magic-ransomware-incident.html